ppy/osu-wiki/wiki/Skinning_Tutorial/osu!mania/en.md

 - `NoteImage1H` says that the first column's note image is located in a folder called `mania/hold/down/` and the image prefix name is `head`.
 - `NoteImage1L` says that the first column's note image is located in a folder called `mania/hold/down/` and the image prefix name is `long`.
 - `NoteImage1T` says that the first column's note image is located in a folder called `mania/hold/down/` and the image prefix name is `tail`.
-- Since hold notes can be animated, the game client automatically check to see if an animation was supplied.
+- Since hold notes can be animated, the game client will check to see if an animation was supplied.
 - This similarly applies to the other columns, but only when playing with 5 keys.

 ### Stage (basic)